AJSPARK31/AJSPARK31/README.md

 - 👋 Hi, I’m @AJSPARK31
-- 👀 I’m interested in data science
+- 👀 I have a keen interest in data science
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me apawar584@gmail.com